-Other invested assets include equity securities, limited partnership interests, joint ventures (other than operating joint ventures), structured loans, derivative contracts, FVO contractholder-directed unit-linked investments, FHLB common stock, real estate held-for-investment and equity release mortgages.
-Other invested assets represented approximately 3.0% and 3.1% of the Company's cash and invested assets as of December 31, 2015 and 2014, respectively.
-See "Other Invested Assets" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for a table that presents the carrying value of the Company's other invested assets by type as of December 31, 2015 and 2014.
+Other invested assets include equity securities, limited partnership interests, joint ventures (other than operating joint ventures), structured loans, derivative contracts, fair value option ("FVO") contractholder-directed unit-linked investments, FHLB common stock and equity release mortgages.
+Other invested assets represented approximately 3.5% and 3.0% of the Company's cash and invested assets as of December 31, 2016 and 2015, respectively.
+See "Other Invested Assets" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for a table that presents the carrying value of the Company's other invested assets by type as of December 31, 2016 and 2015.

-The Company has utilized derivative financial instruments to protect the Company against possible changes in the fair value of its investment portfolio as a result of interest rate changes, to hedge against risk of changes in the purchase price of securities, to hedge liabilities associated with the reinsurance of variable annuities with guaranteed living benefits and to manage the portfolio's effective yield, maturity and duration.
-In addition, the Company has used derivative financial instruments to reduce the risk associated with fluctuations in foreign currency exchange rates.
+The Company utilizes derivative financial instruments to protect the Company against possible changes in the fair value of its investment portfolio as a result of interest rate changes, to hedge against risk of changes in the purchase price of securities, to hedge liabilities associated with the reinsurance of variable annuities with guaranteed living benefits and to manage the portfolio's effective yield, maturity and duration.
+In addition, the Company utilizes derivative financial instruments to reduce the risk associated with fluctuations in foreign currency exchange rates.
 The Company uses both exchange-traded and customized over-the-counter derivative financial instruments.

-See Note 5 - "Derivative Instruments" in the Notes to Consolidated Financial Statements for a table that presents the notional amounts and fair value of investment related derivative instruments held at December 31, 2015 and 2014.
+See Note 5 - "Derivative Instruments" in the Notes to Consolidated Financial Statements for a table that presents the notional amounts and fair value of investment related derivative instruments held at December 31, 2016 and 2015.

 The Company may be exposed to credit-related losses in the event of non-performance by counterparties to derivative financial instruments.
 Generally, the credit exposure of the Company's derivative contracts is limited to the fair value at the reporting date plus or minus any collateral posted or held by the Company.
-The Company had credit exposure related to its derivative contracts, excluding futures and mortality swaps, of \$7.8 million and \$7.7 million at December 31, 2015 and 2014, respectively.
+The Company had no credit exposure related to its derivative contracts, excluding futures and mortality swaps, at December 31, 2016, as the net amount of collateral pledged to the Company from counterparties exceeded the fair value of the derivative contracts.
+The Company had credit exposure related to its derivative contracts, excluding futures and mortality swaps of \$7.8 million at December 31, 2015.